 NTAW continues to provide training in relation to modern slavery risks and the Company's approach to identifying and mitigating those risks within our supply chains and operations to employees who have responsibility over supply chain management.
-This training is to be rolled out in FY2023 to a wider array of employees (including employees of recently acquired businesses) to ensure a high level of understanding and awareness is introduced and maintained throughout the workforce.
+Throughout the year, training was provided to the sales and operations planning team members across the Group.
+NTAW has introduced a new online training platform which will assist in facilitating modern slavery training and making the training available to all employees within the NTAW Group.
+This is expected to be rolled out to the entire workforce in FY2024.

-In prior years, NTAW engaged a sample of our Tier 1 suppliers regarding their commitment to identifying and mitigating modern slavery risks in their operations and supply chains by way of a written questionnaire.
-Questionnaires were sent to 48 of our suppliers, achieving a 70% response rate.
-Of the responses received, 12% are reporting entities and have started their own modern slavery journey, 74% have a modern slavery policy in place to address modern slavery risks and the remaining 14% do not have modern slavery policies in place.
+During the year, NTAW provided written questionnaires to a sample of Tier 1 suppliers of those entities acquired by the Group within the past 24 months as well as to suppliers who did not respond to the questionnaires previously issued.
+Questionnaires were sent to 31 suppliers, achieving a 65% response rate.
+Of the responses received, 15% are reporting entities and have released modern slavery statements, 45% have a formal modern slavery policy in place to address modern slavery risks and the remaining 40% do not have formal modern slavery policies however have internal measures in place to manage and mitigate risks of modern slavery in relation to employees in their organisation.
 Based on these results, NTAW will work with the suppliers assessed to reiterate our modern slavery expectations, collaborate where possible and to build awareness and maturity about modern slavery.